jacques/imperator/README.md

 This container holds information about a user of Imperator.
 Examples of fields required can be seen in the json example below.
 We must also integrate DUOSEC 2FA into the security for this solution.
 The DUOSEC integration API can be found at https://www.duosecurity.com/api.
+Salted passwords please.

+Each user will have a specific SSH key which they must use to login to any boxes on a given PLATFORM.
+We must store these somewhere and we MUST NOT allow the same ssh key to be used in more that ONE PLATFORM.

 ```json
 {